The most frequently asked questions are listed below.

 When should I apply for a mortgage?

 Do some initial research before you view properties.
-There are thousands of different mortgages on the market and you need time to find out which one is best for you.
-You should obtain a mortgage in principle from most lenders before finding a particular property.
+There are many different mortgages on the market, and you need time to find out which one is best for you.

-This will establish your budget and ensure that you can afford the properties you are viewing.
-If an offer is accepted without a mortgage in principle then there can be a significant delay in the transaction whilst your solicitor wait for your mortgage offer.
+If an offer is accepted without a mortgage in principle, this could cause a delay in the transaction while your solicitor waits for your mortgage offer.

 When do I know the property is mine?